KoglerT/RadmanKoglerContinousDelivery/README.md

-# Calculator Example 1.2
+# Continuous Delivery (Techdemo + Task-01)

+## General information

+### Codebase
+The codebase is the `Calculator Example 1.2` from Configuration Management (MSD, 2. semester).
-Upgraded, tested and cleaned for Continuous Delivery Pipeline testing
+The codebase was then upgraded, tested and cleaned to be used for Continuous Delivery.

-## Installation
+### Installation

 no special installation needed, currently upgraded Tools Version for 1.2
 - Maven 3.8.6